Tuition and Financial Aid

 Summer work-study applications are now available here.
 Please return completed applications to the Graduate Financial Aid Officer, CFA Room 230.
 The deadline for summer work-study applications is Wednesday, May 14th.

 Students enrolled in the School of Theatre may receive stipends in addition to other scholarship aid.
 School of Theatre stipends, split between the fall and spring semesters, are paid out as a direct deposit to the recipient at the end of the first month of each semester.
 If you are planning on using your stipend to pay for living expenses, please arrive with at least one month of savings to cover your expenses before your stipend is processed.

 The Federal Direct Stafford Loan Program provides low interest loans to US citizens and US permanent residents pursuing graduate education.
 The maximum loan eligibility is $20,500 in unsubsidized loans per academic year.

 To be eligible for federal financial aid (loans and work study), a student must:

 - Be accepted to a graduate program at Boston University

-- Not be in default on previous Federal Stafford, Perkins or other educational loans
+- Not be in default on a previous Federal Stafford, Perkins or other educational loan

 - Be a US citizen or legal permanent resident